 Results for our clients

 - A successful international child relocation matter where the Family Court sanctioned the child to live with our client outside of Australia.

-- Resolved most of our clients’ property and parenting matters by negotiation without resorting to Court proceedings.
+- Resolved most of our clients’ property and children matters by negotiation without resorting to Court proceedings.

 - Assisted indigenous foster parents in the Children’s Court with proceedings dealing with their foster child.

-- Resolved a child custody matter, where we acted for the grandparents to remove the children from parents with drug and mental health issues which compromised their safety.
+- Resolved a child custody matter, where we acted for the grandparents to remove the children from parents with drug and mental health issues that compromised their safety.